machbase/machbase-neo/index.md

 ### Instant download

-Paste the script below in shell prompt for the latest version of recommended edition.
+Paste the script below into the shell prompt for the latest version of the recommended edition.

 ```sh
 sh -c "$(curl -fsSL https://neo.machbase.com/assets/install.sh)" sh {{site.latest_version}}